lob/lob-address-elements/README.md

 *NOTE: This example uses `strict` as the verification level, but you may choose `normal`, or `relaxed` depending upon your Shopify use case.*

 ## Component Styles
-If you choose to enable address verification, Lob will inject an HTML element into the target form in order to share form-level error messages with the end user.
-Similarly, if you choose to enable address autocompletion, Lob will inject an HTML element to contain the list of suggestions.
-In both cases, you may customize the color and style of the HTML elements using one of two approaches.
+When address verification is enabled, Lob will inject an HTML element into the target form in order to communicate form-level error messages.
+Similarly, when address autocompletion is enabled, Lob will inject an HTML element to contain suggested addresses.
+In both cases, the color and style of these HTML elements can be updated using one of two approaches.

-### In-line Declarations
+### In-line Configuration
-In this example, the colors are declared in-ine, which means the address elements library will automatically inject a stylesheet with all CSS styles necessary to style the suggestion list.
-Hex, RGB and named color values are supported when declaring styles in-line.
+In-line configuration uses attribute values to configure element colors.
+Hex, RGB and named color formats are supported.

 ```
 <!DOCTYPE html>